The Shawshank Redemption: Plot

-In early 1947, Portland, Maine, banker Andy Dufresne arrives at Shawshank State Prison to serve two consecutive life sentences for murdering his wife and her lover.
-He is befriended by Ellis "Red" Redding, an inmate and prison contraband smuggler serving a life sentence, who procures a rock hammer and a large poster of Rita Hayworth for Andy.
-Assigned to work in the prison laundry, Andy is frequently sexually assaulted by "the Sisters" and their leader, Bogs Diamond.
+In 1947, Portland, Maine, banker Andy Dufresne arrives at Shawshank State Prison to serve two consecutive life sentences for murdering his wife and her lover.
+He is befriended by Ellis Boyd "Red" Redding, a contraband smuggler serving a life sentence, who procures for him a rock hammer and a large poster of Rita Hayworth.
+Assigned to work in the prison laundry, Andy is frequently raped by "the Sisters" gang, led by Bogs Diamond.

 In 1949, Andy overhears the captain of the guards, Byron Hadley, complaining about being taxed on an inheritance and offers to help him shelter the money legally.
-After an assault by the Sisters nearly kills Andy, Hadley beats and cripples Bogs, who is subsequently transferred to another prison; Andy is not attacked again.
-Warden Samuel Norton meets Andy and reassigns him to the prison library to assist elderly inmate Brooks Hatlen, a front to use Andy's financial expertise to manage financial matters for other prison staff, guards from other prisons, and the warden himself.
-Andy begins writing weekly letters to the state legislature requesting funds to improve the prison's decrepit library.
+After the Sisters beat Andy to near-death, Hadley cripples Bogs, who is subsequently transferred to a minimum-security hospital; Andy is not attacked again.
+Warden Samuel Norton assigns Andy to the prison's decrepit library, ostensibly to assist elderly inmate Brooks Hatlen, but in reality, to use Andy's financial expertise in managing the warden's and other prison staff's finances.
+Andy also starts writing weekly letters to the state legislature, requesting funding to improve the library.

-Brooks is paroled in 1954 after serving 50 years, but he cannot adjust to the outside world and eventually hangs himself.
-The legislature sends a library donation that includes a recording of The Marriage of Figaro; Andy plays an excerpt over the public address system and is punished with solitary confinement.
-After his release from solitary, Andy explains to a dismissive Red that hope is what gets him through his time.
+Brooks is paroled in 1954 after serving 50 years, but cannot adjust to the outside world and eventually hangs himself.
+After years of Andy's ceaseless letters, the legislature sends a library donation that includes a recording of The Marriage of Figaro; Andy plays an excerpt over the public address system, experiencing a moment of personal freedom before he is punished with solitary confinement.
+After his release, Andy explains to a dismissive Red that hope is what gets him through his sentence.
 In 1963, Norton begins exploiting prison labor for public works, profiting by undercutting skilled labor costs and receiving bribes.
 Andy launders the money using the alias "Randall Stephens".

-In 1965, Andy and Red befriend Tommy Williams, a young prisoner incarcerated for burglary.
-A year later, Andy helps him pass his General Educational Development (GED) exam.
-Tommy reveals to Red and Andy that his cellmate at another prison had claimed responsibility for the murders for which Andy was convicted.
-Andy approaches Norton with this information, but Norton refuses to listen, and when Andy mentions the money laundering, Norton sends him back to solitary confinement.
-Norton has Hadley fatally shoot Tommy under the guise of an escape attempt.
-Andy refuses to continue the money laundering, but Norton threatens to destroy the library, remove Andy's protection by the guards, and move him to worse conditions.
-Andy is released from solitary confinement after two months, and he tells a skeptical Red that he dreams of living in Zihuatanejo, a Mexican town on the Pacific coast.
-Andy also tells him of a specific hayfield near Buxton, asking Red—once he is released—to retrieve a package that Andy buried there.
-Red worries about Andy's well-being, especially when he learns Andy asked a fellow inmate for some rope.
+In 1965, Andy and Red befriend Tommy Williams, a young inmate convicted of burglary.
+Andy helps Tommy pass his General Educational Development exam, and Tommy later reveals that his cellmate at another prison confessed to committing the murders for which Andy was convicted.
+When Andy informs Norton, the warden refuses to act.
+Although Andy promises to keep the money laundering a secret, Norton sends Andy to solitary confinement and has Hadley kill Tommy under the guise of an escape attempt.
+Norton then threatens to destroy the library, strip Andy of guard protection, and transfer him to harsher conditions if he refuses to continue with his scheme.

+A dishevelled Andy is released from solitary confinement after two months.
+He tells a skeptical Red that he dreams of living in Zihuatanejo, a town on the Mexican Pacific coast, where he can start anew.
+He asks Red to promise, once he is released, to travel to a specific hayfield near Buxton and recover a package that Andy buried there.
+Red worries that Andy is suicidal, especially after learning that he asked a fellow inmate for a rope.